Microsoft Teams Town Hall: Attendee Pack, Cost, and Alternatives

 Live Events is being retired — the timeline

-Microsoft has set a clear timeline:
+Microsoft has communicated a clear timeline:

 - July 2026 — Teams Live Events is officially retired.
 From this point on, no new events can be scheduled.

-Default capacity: 3,000 attendees
+Standard capacity: 3,000 attendees

-- Live captions and recording
+- live captions and recording

-- Access for viewers with a Microsoft 365 account or as guests
+- access for viewers with a Microsoft 365 account or as guests

-Beyond 3,000 attendees: Teams Events Attendee Packs
+Higher reach: Teams Events Attendee Packs

-For audiences above 3,000 attendees, Microsoft sells seven tiered packs — from 5,000 up to 100,000 people.
-The important constraints:
+For reach above 3,000 attendees, Microsoft sells seven tiered packs — from 5,000 to 100,000 people.
+Important to know:

 | Plan | 1 year — €/month | 1 year — total | 3 years — €/month | 3 years — total |